Financing Overview

 2. You may be eligible for free tuition if your family income is below a certain amount.

 Exeter, Andover, Groton, St. Paul's, and Deerfield, to name just a few schools, all have financial aid programs that offer tuition-free education to admitted students whose income is below a certain threshold.
 The threshold varies but is in the $60-75k range.
 Why are these highly competitive schools offering free education to children from families with incomes below $75,000?
-Simply because they want to make their excellent educations available to a wider constituency.
-When tuition and expenses creep
+They want to make their excellent educations available to a broader constituency.
+When tuition and expenses creep into the $50,000 range, only

 . . .read more